MohamedElmahdi1/Projects/README.md

 Web application part B is a small demonstartion of a system for student grades which teachers could make use of. this involved use of SQL queries and php code.

-NotTwitter is my lastest project it is a simple demonstartion of twitter and how it operates.
-This was coded using the MVC framework in codeigniter.